davidyuan666/OpenRAG/README.md

-# open-rag
+# OpenRAG
-An open-source implementation of a Retrieval-Augmented Generation (RAG) system.
+An tiny open-source implementation of a Retrieval-Augmented Generation (RAG) system.

 ## Overview
 This project implements a RAG system that combines the power of large language models with a retrieval mechanism to generate more accurate and contextually relevant responses.